Frequently Asked Questions

 All students take Math, Language Arts, Social Studies and Science.
-Every grade has Rec, Health and Art once a week.
+Every grade has Physical Education, Health and Art once a week.
 All students can take Seminars.
-Seventh and eighth graders take either French or Spanish.
-Sixth graders take Reading and Exploration.
+Seventh and eighth graders take either Spanish.
+Sixth graders take Exploration.
 You may find the Curriculum Overview and Information Sheets helpful.

 What sorts of extra-curricular opportunities are there at CCLCS?

-7th and 8th graders can join sports teams (girls' and boys' soccer and field hockey in the fall, boys' and girls' basketball in the winter and baseball and softball in the spring).
+CCLCS students can join sports teams (girls' and boys' soccer and field hockey in the fall, boys' and girls' basketball in the winter and baseball and softball in the spring).
+7th and 8th graders have preference, with 6th graders able to fill remaining spots on the team.
 After school activities (for all grades) differ from year to year and from term to term depending on adult availability and grant money.
 Parents play a key role in whether after school clubs will be offered.